-THOMAS J. REDDIN (55) has served as a member of the Board and a member of the Audit Committee and Risk Management Committee since May 2014.
+THOMAS J. REDDIN (age 57) has served as a member of the Board and a member of the Audit Committee and Risk Management Committee since May 2014.
 Mr. Reddin is currently the managing partner of Red Dog Ventures LLC, a venture capital and advisory firm he founded in 2007.
-Red Dog Ventures focuses on helping grow early stage digital companies, and its portfolio includes positions in data analytics, Internet lead generation, search engine optimization, social media management and online education.
+Red Dog Ventures focuses on helping grow early stage digital companies, and its portfolio includes positions in data, data analytics, digital promotions, content marketing, internet lead generation, search engine optimization, Al/machine learning and online education.
 From January 2008 until June 2009, Mr. Reddin served as the Chief Executive Officer of Richard Petty Motorsports.
 Prior to that, he held various senior executive positions, including Chief Executive Officer, President & Operating Officer, and Chief Marketing Officer, at LendingTree, LLC, a leader in online lending services and e-commerce.
 Mr. Reddin also previously worked in the consumer goods industry, spending 5 years at Coca-Cola USA and 12 years at Kraft General Foods in various capacities related to marketing, brand management and finance.
-Mr. Reddin serves as a director, Chair of the Audit Committee, member of the Compensation Committee and Nominating and Corporate Governance Committee for Tanger Factory Outlet Centers Inc. He also serves as a director and member of the Compensation and Risk Committees of Deluxe Corporation and as a director and member of the Nominations Committee of Premier Farnell plc.
-Mr. Reddin previously served on the Board of Valassis Communications Inc. from July 2010 to February 2014 and on the board of R.H.
+Mr. Reddin serves as a director and Chairman of the board for Tanger Factory Outlet Centers Inc. He also serves as a director and Chair of the Compensation Committee, and member of the Risk Committee of Deluxe Corporation.
+Mr. Reddin previously served on the board of Premier Farnell plc from September 2010 to October 2016, on the Board of Valassis Communications Inc. from July 2010 to February 2014 and on the board of R.H.
 Donnelley from July 2007 to January 2010.